afgallo/hapimix/README.md

 ## Overview

 Welcome to HapiMix!
-HapiMix is an innovative, open-source project that uniquely blends the power of Hapi, a rich framework for building applications and services, and HTMX, a powerful tool that enables you to access modern browser features directly from HTML.
+HapiMix is an open-source project that uniquely blends the power of Hapi, a rich framework for building applications and services, and HTMX, a powerful tool that enables you to access modern browser features directly from HTML.
 Our goal with HapiMix is to provide a cutting-edge application boilerplate for building modern, high-performance web applications following the "HTML over the wire" approach.

 ## Objective